Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 Virginia Tech Employment – Wage Positions

 Virginia Tech offers four different types of wage positions.
-These positions are currently not eligible for benefits since they’re regarded as part-time
+These positions are currently not eligible for benefits because they are regarded as part-time.

-From May 1-Apr.
-30, employees get paid on an hourly basis for hours worked and total hours worked, which should not exceed 1,500 hours.
-From May 1-Apr.
-30, employees may be asked to work a maximum of 1,500 hours in any combination of 28 hours per week for 52 weeks, 40 hours per week for 37 weeks, or other combinations.
+From May 1 to Apr 30, employees are paid on an hourly basis for hours worked and total hours worked, which should not exceed 1,500 hours.
+From May 1 to Apr 30, employees may be asked to work a maximum of 1,500 hours in any combination of 28 hours per week for 52 weeks, 40 hours per week for 37 weeks, or other combinations.

 Here are the four available types of wage positions offered by Virginia Tech: